techguru536/crypto-assets-dashboard/README.md

 # Crypto Analytics Dashboard

 There are two applications that assess the risk/return profile of crypto assets and provide insight into future price movements using linear regressions.
 The app connects to the Messari API, a crypto research firm that aggreggates data from crypto exchanges, protocols, and analytics firms.
-The app runs a series of statsitical models on real-time data, displaying key insights as data visualizations.
+The app runs a series of statistical models on real-time data, displaying key insights as data visualizations.

 The **first** application is called **"crypto_analytics dashboard.ipynb."** It is a Jupyter Notebook that can be accessed over the internet through the below link for viewing only or downloaded from GitHub for full customization.